Caionnc/Caionnc/README.md

 <h1 align="center">Hi 👋, I'm Caio Nascimento!</h1>
-<h2 align="center">Born and raised in Brazil, I'm graduated into Computer Science at Universidade Federal da Paraíba and also I'm working as a Front-end Web Developer using the stack React, Typescript, React Redux and Chakra UI.
-As an extrovert person, i try to bring happiness wherever i am or doing, especialy coding and in my communication, cause we need some joy to make things better.
-So, feel free to reach me out and chat, i'll certainly answer and if you are a Vasco da Gama fan or plays CSGO, YOU'RE a true heroe my brother!</h2>
+<h2 align="center">Born and raised in Brazil, I graduated in Computer Science from the Universidade Federal da Paraíba.
+Currently, I work as a Front-end Web Developer using the React stack, along with TypeScript, React Redux, and Chakra UI.
+Being an extroverted person, I always strive to bring joy wherever I am or whatever I do, especially when it comes to coding and communication.
+We all need some happiness to make things better.
+So, feel free to reach out and chat.
+I will certainly respond.
+And if you happen to be a Vasco da Gama fan or play CSGO, you're a true hero, my brother!</h2>

 - 🔭 I’m currently working on [LAVID - Projeto Paraíba Humana e Inteligente: Incubadora PB](https://incubadora.horizontesdeinovacao.pb.gov.br/)

-- 🌱 I’m currently learning **Vue.js**
+- 🌱 I’m currently learning **React** and **Vue.js**

 - 👨‍💻 All of my projects are available at [https://github.com/Caionnc](https://github.com/Caionnc)

-- 💬 Ask me about **React, Typescript and CSGO xD**
+- 💬 Ask me about **React, Typescript, Vasco da Gama and CSGO xD**

 - 📫 How to reach me **caionnc@gmail.com**

 - 📄 Know about my experiences [https://www.linkedin.com/in/caionnc/](https://www.linkedin.com/in/caionnc/)

-- ⚡ Fun fact **I'm a Vasco da Gama fan.**
+- ⚡ Fun fact **I'm a Vasco da Gama fan and Legendary Eagle in CSGO(looking forward to CS2).**

 <h3 align="left">Connect with me:</h3>
 <p align="left">